-These are all reasons enough for you to sue robocall scammers for up to $3,000 and finally get your sweet revenge.
-It is important to emphasize that you can only sue the scammers who are making a call from the U.S. territory.
+These are all reasons enough for you to sue robocall scammers and finally get your sweet revenge.
+It is important to emphasize that you can only sue the scammers who are making a call from the U.S.

 Can Kids Make Money off Robocall?